TheEpicBlock/PolyConfig/README.md

 }

 block "test:some_kind_of_plant" {
     // You can merge specific values to avoid generating a block for all of them.
-You can use the second argument to specify which one of these is the canonical one, which will be used to retrieve the resources. merge "age" "0..2"
+You can use the argument to specify which one of these is the canonical one, which will be used to retrieve the resources. merge age="0..2"
-    merge "age" "3.."
+    merge age="3.."
 6
-    // You can use any regex for string type properties. * will also be recognized merge "direction" "*"
+    // You can use any regex for string type properties. * will also be recognized merge direction="*"
     // Eliding any "replace" statement will leave PolyMc to generate it }